With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreOzark Center Turnaround Ranch is a mental health treatment center in Joplin, Missouri, located at 1949 Snowberry Lane, part of the 64804 zip code.
 Ozark Center Turnaround Ranch provides residential treatment.
-Ozark Center Turnaround Ranch also offers behavior modification, individual psychotherapy and trauma therapy to children / adolescents.
-Ozark Center Turnaround Ranch supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
+Ozark Center Turnaround Ranch also offers dialectical behavior therapy, group therapy and trauma therapy to children / adolescents.
+Ozark Center Turnaround Ranch supports children/adolescents with serious emotional disturbance, people with PTSD and LGBT.
 Ozark Center Turnaround Ranch also provides family psychoeducation, education services and diet and exercise counseling.

 Learn MoreBurrell Behavioral Health Building C is a mental health center in Springfield, Missouri, located at 1350 East Bradford Parkway, 65804 zip code.
 Burrell Behavioral Health Building C provides outpatient treatment.
-Burrell Behavioral Health Building C offers individual psychotherapy, dialectical behavior therapy and group therapy to adults, young adults and seniors 65 or older.
-Burrell Behavioral Health Building C also supports people with PTSD, children/adolescents with serious emotional disturbance and people with serious mental illness.
-More services available at Burrell Behavioral Health Building C include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+Burrell Behavioral Health Building C offers dialectical behavior therapy, cognitive behavioral therapy and group therapy to young adults, seniors 65 or older and adults.
+Burrell Behavioral Health Building C also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with PTSD.
+More services available at Burrell Behavioral Health Building C include court-ordered outpatient treatment, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.